 Reasoning models

-Reasoning-capable models (DeepSeek R1, Kimi K2.6, OpenAI o-series, Claude Opus 4.7 with extended thinking, Gemini 2.5 Pro with thought summaries) return their chain-of-thought separately from the final answer.
+Reasoning-capable models (DeepSeek R1, Kimi K2.6, OpenAI o-series, Claude Opus 4.8 with adaptive thinking, Gemini 3 Pro with thought summaries) return their chain-of-thought separately from the final answer.
 We normalize every provider's convention into a single field — reasoning_content on the assistant message — so your code stays portable across models.

 Response shape